vituum/docs/docs/guide/index.md

 It's a set of plugins for **Vite**, full list can be found on [Plugins page](/plugins).

 ## Get started
+Already using preview version of Vituum 0.0.x?
+[Learn more](/guide/migrating-1-0) how to migrate to 1.0.

 ```bash
 $ npm create vite@latest
 $ npm i vituum --save-dev